 When the transmission ends. the UXCSR.TX BYTE bit is set to 1.
-The USARTX ТΧ complete CPU interrupt flag (IRCON2.UTXxIF) is asserted when the UXDBUF register is ready to accept new transmit data, and an interrupt request is generated if IEN2.UTXxIE=1.
+The USARTX interrupt complete CPU (IRCON2.UTXxIF) is asserted when the UxDBUF register is ready to accept new transmit data, and an interrupt request is generated if IEN2.UTXxIE=1.
 This happens immediately after the transmission has been started, hence a new data byte value can be loaded into the data buffer while the byte is being transmitted.